 Ok, here's the major economic problem that no one seems to want to deal with.

-1) We want the poor person to have their physical needs properly cared for.
+1) We want the poor person to have his physical needs properly cared for.

-2) We want the one who produces goods to be properly compensated for their labor.
+2) We want the worker who produces goods to be properly compensated for his labor.

 The two goals are mutually exclusive.